Feyn

 )

-Compute the graph's mean absolute error on a data set
+Compute the model's mean absolute error on a data set.

 Arguments:

-data -- Data set including both input and expected values.
+data {DataFrame}-- Data set including both input and expected values.
 Can be either a dict mapping register names to value arrays, or a pandas.DataFrame.

 Returns: